jfosnight/fieldmon/README.md

 # fieldmon
 Class Project to develop Field Monitoring Sensor Network

-This project will develop an application to run on a compainion computer (Raspberry Pi) attached to a UAV (quadcopter) for collecting data from a number of independent sensors distrubeted on the ground.
+This project will develop an application to run on a companion computer (Raspberry Pi) attached to a UAV (quadcopter) for collecting data from a number of independent sensors distributed on the ground.

 ## Installation